(as told by Megan Hill of Eater Seattle on 8/17/20)

 Phnom Penh Noodle House traces its origin back three generations, to an early 1940s mobile food operation on the streets of Battambang, Cambodia.

-Chan Kao was 14 years old in 1937 when he fled China to avoid conscription in the army amid the Sino-Japanese War.
+Cheng Ung was 14 years old in 1937 when he fled China to avoid conscription in the army amid the Sino-Japanese War.
 He settled in Cambodia, where he first worked as a farm laborer.
-After a few years, he started his noodle cart business, which he eventually ran with his wife, Meng Vouch.
+After a few years, he started his noodle cart business, which he eventually ran with his wife, Meng Tan.
 That two-person operation gradually grew into a full-scale restaurant with lines that stretched out the door for noodle soup, congee, and desserts.

 Their son, Sam Ung, grew up mesmerized by the cooks in his parents’ restaurant in Battambang, watching in awe as they kept food moving from wok to plate.
 He worked his way up, starting with chopping vegetables and meat at age 14.
 He was a salaried employee by 15, and backup for the lead cook at 16.